About this course

 - It is presumed that professionals executing the guidelines presented herein will apply such holding to the precise standards of their professional code of ethics, to reduce risk of ethical violations.
 As in all therapeutic interventions that may provoke emotional triggering, the professional may be required to perform risk assessment for suicidality, homicidality or other incident requiring emergency psychiatric services.

 Here’s a preview of this course:

-Narcissistic abuse is not the same as physical domestic violence — but is just as damaging to the victim.
+Narcissistic abuse may not be violent — but it can be just as damaging as violence to the victim.
 You’ll learn the cycle of narcissistic abuse, the tactics employed such as love bombing, isolation and gaslighting, and how it all affects the victims.